angular/material-start/README.md

 Here you integrate your custom, application logic.

-* Import and add the `/src/users/Users.js` module as a dependency
+* Import and add the `/src/App.js` module as a dependency
+* `App.js` internally loads the Users module
-* This defines your data services, models, and controllers
+* `Users.js` defines your data services, models, and controllers

 ```js
 // Load libraries